1929 Nobel Prize in Literature: Prize decision

 In 1924, when Thomas Mann was first nominated for the prize, the Nobel committee were divided.
 His candidacy was supported by committee chairman Per Hallström and Anders Österling, while other members had doubts to award Mann.
 It was decided to await his next work for further deliberations.
 Following the publication of the novel The Magic Mountain, Mann was nominated again by Österling in 1928, but the Nobel committee concluded that the novel (later widely regarded as Mann's masterpiece) was not as strong as his earlier works.
-Per Hallström in particular pushed for a prize to Mann, and the following year the committe agreed on that Thomas Mann should be awarded the prize, primarily for the novel Buddenbrooks.
+Per Hallström in particular pushed for a prize to Mann, and the following year the committee agreed on that Thomas Mann should be awarded the prize, primarily for the novel Buddenbrooks.
 The Swedish Academy followed the recommendation and voted for a prize to Mann.